 A water pressure regulator in your home takes the incoming water and slows down the pressure before it hits your water meter.
 This is typically because most meters can’t handle the high pressure that comes from the incoming pipes.

 In order to keep your water system up and running at its optimal level, it’s important to periodically have not only your plumbing checked, but your water meter,and pressure regulator as well.
-When the time comes to schedule maintenance, give Connectionz in Sandy, UT a call!
+When the time comes to schedule maintenance, give Connectionz in Salt Lake City, UT a call!
 We’ve been servicing homes for their plumbing and HVAC needs for over 30 years!